Vaseux Lake Provincial Park

 Vehicle Accessible Camping

 This park offers 12 vehicle accessible campsites on a first-come, first-served basis - campsite reservations are not accepted.
-The operator maintains the park from March 28 – Oct 14 approx. Campers can self-register and place their fee in the self-registration vault by the information shelter if no staff are present.
+The operator maintains the park from March 28 to October 14 approximately.
+Campers can self-register and place their fee in the self-registration vault by the information shelter if no staff are present.
 Most of the campsites are right on the lake.
 They are large with gravel pads and are fairly private.
 Open grassy areas separate some of the sites.
 There is no phone in the park and the nearest services are in Okanagan Falls.

 Vehicle Accessible Camping Fee: $16.00 per party / night

 BC Senior’s Rate (day after Labour Day to June 14 only): $8.00 per senior party/night.
 Read the User Fees Policy for information on Senior Camping Discounts.

 One of the pit toilets is wheelchair accessible.
 The road in the campground is paved and fairly flat.